Understanding Tax Evasion vs Tax Avoidance in the UK

 Photo of offshore accounts and international tax laws

-Offshore accounts, often associated with tax avoidance schemes and tax evasion, actually serve many legal purposes.
-They not only allow saving money and conducting transactions in different currencies but also promote global business expansion, investments, and growth.
+Offshore accounts are often associated with tax avoidance schemes and tax evasion but actually serve many legal purposes.
+They not only allow you to save money and do transactions in different currencies but also to expand global business, invest and grow.

-However, the use of offshore tax havens can deprive governments of tax revenue and harm the economy of the account holder’s home country, thereby affecting public services and creating unfair competition among businesses.
+However using offshore tax havens can deprive governments of tax revenue and harm the economy of the account holder’s home country, so public services are affected and businesses are put at unfair competition.

-UK residents often hold offshore accounts in the Crown Dependencies of Guernsey, Jersey, and the Isle of Man, as well as in Monaco, Switzerland, and Liechtenstein.
+UK residents hold offshore accounts in the Crown Dependencies of Guernsey, Jersey and the Isle of Man as well as in Monaco, Switzerland and Liechtenstein.

 The Legality of Offshore Banking

-While offshore banking can be entirely legal, the establishment of an offshore company in a tax haven to exploit tax system loopholes is considered tax avoidance.
-However, investing in offshore pensions such as QNUPs (Qualifying Non-UK Pension Schemes) can provide tax advantages like exemption from Capital Gains Tax and Inheritance Tax.
+Offshore banking is legal but setting up an offshore company in a tax haven to exploit tax loopholes is tax avoidance.
+However investing in offshore pensions such as QNUPs (Qualifying Non-UK Pension Schemes) can provide tax advantages like exemption from Capital Gains Tax and Inheritance Tax.

-Exempt Property Unit Trusts (EPUTS) offer a way to invest in property with unique tax advantages, exempting them from all UK taxes.
+Exempt Property Unit Trusts (EPUTs) allow you to invest in property with tax free status, no UK tax.

 Risks Associated with Offshore Tax Havens

-While offshore tax havens may offer certain benefits, they also come with considerable risks, including:
+Offshore tax havens may offer benefits but also come with big risks:

 • Significant loss of tax revenue for governments